You are here

 2. The board oversees all budgetary information, and makes financial decisions

-3. The board hires various director(s)
+3. The board hires and evaluates the superintendent

-8. Board members sit on TOE hearings (Termination of Enrollment) to decide consequences for students who have demonstrated inappropriate behavior, or have engaged in egregious rules violations
+5. Board members sit on TOE hearings (Termination of Enrollment) to decide consequences for students who have demonstrated inappropriate behavior, or have engaged in egregious rules violations

 Does time spent being on the board and its related activities count as volunteer time?